wkubaty/complexity-estimator/README.md

 # Complexity Estimator

-This program is estimating complexity of algorithm, comparing executing times for vary sizes of problem.
+This program is estimating complexity of a given function, comparing executing times for vary sizes of problem.
 It is assumed that the greater size is, the more time it takes.
-Additionally program estimates execution time for given size of problem and in reverse - whats the estimating size of problem, it can be solved in a specified time.
+Additionally program estimates execution time for given size of a problem and in reverse - what's the estimating size of problem, it can be solved in a specified time.

 ## How to use
 Required python 3